jerrymjones/MonthlyBudgetEditor/README.md

-# MonthlyBudgetEditor
-MoneyDance Monthly Budget Editor
+# MoneyDance Monthly Budget Editor

 For help using this extension see the [Wiki](https://github.com/jerrymjones/MonthlyBudgetEditor/wiki).